tastyigniter/docs/installation.md

 ### Nginx configuration

 Make sure that `.nginx.conf` file included with TastyIgniter has been uploaded correctly.
-Then, assuming you have Nginx setup, add the following to your server’s configuration block:
+Then, assuming you have Nginx setup, add the following to your server's configuration block:

 ```html
 include /path/to/tastyigniter/.nginx.conf;